Salvaberticci/indet-hotel-web/README.md

 The project is divided into the following modules:

--   **Information Module:** Displays general information about INDET.
+-   **Public-Facing Site (`index.php`):**
+    -   Modern, animated user interface.
+    -   Sections for "About", "Rooms", "Booking", "FAQ", and "Reviews".
+    -   Functional contact form.
--   **Rooms and Reservations Module:** Allows users to view and book rooms.
+    -   Users can register, log in, and book rooms.
--   **Room Management Module:** Allows staff to manage room status.
+    -   Authenticated users can submit reviews.

+-   **Admin Panel (`admin.php`):**
+    -   **Reservation Management:** View all reservations.
+Admins can confirm or cancel pending reservations.
+    -   **User Management:** A full CRUD interface (`php/user_management.php`) to create, view, edit, and delete users and assign roles (client/admin).
+    -   **Room Status Management:** View the status of all rooms (available, occupied, cleaning) and update it in real-time.
+    -   **Performance Reports:** A bar chart visualizing the number of reservations per room type.

+-   **User Authentication:**
+    -   Secure login and registration system with password hashing.
--   **User Management Module:** Handles user authentication and roles.
+    -   Session-based authentication to protect routes and functionalities.

-This is a simplified version of the project.
-The full implementation of all modules will be completed in future updates.